- Programs Menu

 Ottawa County is located in northeast corner of the state bordering Kansas and Missouri.
 Nine Native American Tribal headquarters are located in Ottawa County.
 Kathy developed a county Resource Directory for families that she updates on a regular basis and distributes to area agencies and families.
 She has partnered with county FFA chapters to provide the Farm to You exhibit to county 3rd graders and also organizes the Kids, Kows and More program for county 4th graders.
 Kathy is serving on the Hunger, Family Breakdown and Risky Behaviors issue teams.

 Pawnee is the County seat for Pawnee County.
 There are approximately 16,000 people living in Pawnee County.
 Pawnee County is home of Billy Vessels, 1952 Heisman Trophy winner; Chester Gould writer of Dick Tracy; Gordon Lillie aka Pawnee Bill and the Pawnee Tribe.
 Pawnee offers a variety of things such as the Hallett Motor Racing Circuit, Oklahoma Steam and Gas Show, Pawnee Bill Memorial Rodeo and the Pawnee Bill Museum.
-Trinity is certified in First Time Homebuyers Education and ServSafe.
+Trinity holds a 50/50 position as the Family and Consumer Science and 4-H Youth Development Educator in Pawnee County.
+She is certified in Co-Parenting for Resilience, Community Action Poverty Simulation.
+Active Parenting the First 5 Years and PRIDE Customer Service Program.
+Trinity focuses on issue areas of Health and Hunger, Family Resilience and Safety; workshops/classes taught are Food Preservation, Cooking Classes, Co-Parenting, Poverty Simulations and OHCE Leader Lessons.
+She works with local 4-H clubs and volunteers promoting life and leadership skills along with volunteer training and she serves as the advisor to the Oklahoma Home and Community Education members in Pawnee County.

 Payne County is located in north central Oklahoma and its county seat, Stillwater, is home to Oklahoma State University.
 The many visitors to OSU’s athletic events and academic programs often visit that “jumpin’ little juke joint” Eskimo Joe’s to eat some cheese fries and buy a t-shirt or two.
 Payne County is not all about OSU though.
 The second largest city in the county, Cushing, is the petroleum pipeline crossroads of America.
 Essentially every drop of petroleum sold in this country will travel through Cushing, OK.
 The smaller communities in the county have rich histories.
 Perkins is the home of the original cowboy, Frank “Pistol Pete” Eaton whose home has recently been restored, and located in Yale is the home of famous athlete, Jim Thorpe.
 The Thorpe home is also maintained as a museum.
 Be sure to check out all of Payne County next time you visit the state’s university…OSU.
-Dea provides bi-monthly Homebuyer Education training for first-time homebuyers in cooperation with the City of Stillwater and is certified in ServSafe.
-She also teaches Financial Education/Budgeting and Nutrition Education for youth and adults.
+Dea teaches Co-Parenting for Resilience, the required course for all divorcing couples with minor children.
+She also teaches Nutrition Education and Food Preservation workshops for youth and adults.
 Dea also works with Payne County 4-H members and volunteers and provides educational programs for and serves as the advisor to over 100 Payne County Oklahoma Home & Community Education members.

 Educator since 2004